 The actions set out in this Action Plan will not, in themselves, be enough to achieve the 2030 goal.
-However, we must start to make progress and the specific steps outlined here will begin moving us towards the Goal.
+However, we have made progress towards implementing the revised Investment Strategy set in 2023 and the specific steps outlined in this document will move us towards the Goal.
 Progress has been made since the goal was agreed in engaging with Border to Coast and Robeco, in analysing a specific approach by asset class, engaging with third parties such as Abrdn and planning a climate solutions strategy and in taking the first steps to implement these plans.
 We will continue to implement the revised Investment Strategy which will increase our understanding and experience of investing in new asset classes that will be crucial to achieving our Net Zero ambitions.
 These building blocks are essential to enable proper governance and oversight as we continue along the road to net zero.